hzhou/MyDef_Book/c_function.md

 ### fncode and $list

-Even though one can directly write C functions using natice C syntax, we would prefer using MyDef's special syntax.
+Even though one can directly write C functions using notice C syntax, we would prefer using MyDef's special syntax.
 We need let MyDef be aware of the function structure and take control so it can help us manage the declarations and variable scopes.

 We can define function using "fncode" -- similar to "subcode".
 However, in order to give more control, they are not automatically included in the output.
 Function has to be explicitly included using "$list" or "$fcall" commands.
 This is to facilitate def libraries that potentially has many function defined but programmer only want to include those being used.